 Explore the building from a different perspective and see its links with literature.
 The tour includes a visit to the Dewar Room which houses the unique collection belonging to Donald Dewar.
+Advance booking is advised.

 Policies and procedures for requesting a guided tour and how we will use your data.